 Chloë was given her first 35mm camera when she was 16, but it wasn’t until ten years later that she took her first steps towards becoming a professional cinematographer.
 After roles at Cancer Research UK and Rough Guides, Chloë began working as a researcher for a documentary production company where she rediscovered a love for shooting beautiful images.
 Growing up in a family that went to the cinema together twice a week, films had always been a big part of her life, but it was getting her first job as a camera assistant that showed Chloë she was made to shoot stories for the screen.
+She went on to shoot critically-acclaimed Ellen for Channel 4, her debut long-form drama for television, which won the BAFTA Cymru award for Feature/Television Film in 2017.

 After taking a keen interest in the art of cinematography, Chloë went on to study the subject at the world-renowned NFTS.
 As a place where you shoot and create nearly every day, she describes her time there as a steep learning curve, but one that has made her what she is today.
 Chloë says that, as a DP, you rely on projects coming to you from other people, and so building good relationships with filmmakers is important for your future.